Train travel in the UK can be

 Pretty universally, British train loos are grim.
 Use them if you’re a desperado, but otherwise, they are not great.
 Don’t pick a seat near the bathroom either (a bit whiffy) and remember – some trains (and some stations) don’t have a toilet at all!

-If you’re one of the last to board, and a reserved seat is vacant, it’s worth bagging it, as the passenger may be a “no show”.
+Pro Tip: If you’re one of the last to board, and a reserved seat is vacant, it’s worth bagging it, as the passenger may be a ‘no show’.
 The worst that can happen is that they also turn up late and then ask you to move.

 Despite all of the idiosyncrasies of train travel in the UK, I still love train journeys